CyVerse-learning-materials/container_camp_workshop_2020/cyverse/tool_integration_app_building_DE.rst

     - **OSG**: run on the Open Science Grid

  - **Interactive**: also called Visual and Interactive Computing Environment (VICE).
 Allows users to open Integrated Development Environments (IDEs) including RStudio, Project Jupyter and RShiny and work interactively within them.
-- **CyVerse tool:** Software program that is integrated into the back end of the DE for use in DE apps
--
-- **CyVerse app:** graphic interface of a tool made available for use in the DE

 The (containerized) tool must be integrated into the Cyverse DE first.
 Then an app (interface) can be built for that tool.